HKHH/KodiInfoCenter/README.md

 The plugin has only been tested with the Raspberry Pi 5 and is still under development.

 ## Install
+Kodi Infocenter uses QT for the window sudo apt-get update sudo apt-get install python3-pyqt5

+Under Services -> Control -> Allow remote control via HTTP, enable it and assign a user name and password.
+After installing the plugin, enter the same port, user name, and password in the plugin settings.

 Idle Window